Student Accessibility Residence Hall Accommodations

 Applications for residence hall accommodations should be made as soon as the student has decided to attend or continue at University of Mary.
 The deadline for these requests is May 15th for new students and March 1st for returning students.
 Once room assignments have been made by the Residence Life office, accommodations will be approved as space allows.

 Applications for residence hall accommodations must be submitted each year the student intends to live on campus because room assignments change each year.
-Additional documentation does not need to be submitted if the request involves a permanent condition and the functional limitations of the student as they relate to the request are not expected to change.
+Additional documentation does not need to be submitted if the request involves a permanent condition or the functional limitations of the condition, as they relate to the request, are not expected to change.